 The CITY and the ASSOCIATION agree that it is in the interest of the CITY, citizens of the CITY of Gridley, and members of the ASSOCIATION that citizens' complaints be investigated promptly and resolved with all due dispatch.
+Employees shall be considered innocent until proven otherwise after an investigation has been conducted.
 In order to accomplish prompt resolution of citizens' complaints, it is agreed that:

-All complaints shall be in writing on a form provided by the Department whenever possible.
+• All complaints shall be in writing on a form provided by the Department whenever possible.
 All complaints shall be investigated, whether written or not.

-- Findings will be made on citizen complaints within sixty (60) days of the date the complaint is received. - The Chief of Police will take such actions as are within his power within said Sixty (60) days whenever possible.
+- The officer who is the subject of the complaint shall be notified in writing no later than their next working day that a complaint was made. - Findings will be made on citizen complaints within sixty (60) days of the date the complaint is received. - The Chief of Police will take such actions as are within his power within said Sixty (60) days whenever possible.